PineappleDoge/Learning-RLua-BETA/src/chapter_21_Functions.md

 ## Function Parameters & Arguments

-Alongside being able to call functions at any point after they've bene defined, we can also program our functions to expect parameters, and pass arguments through them.
+Alongside being able to call functions at any point after they've been defined, we can also program our functions to expect parameters, and pass arguments through them.
 Confused?
 Here's an visual example of a function with parameters.
 We program our function to accept 2 parameters, add them together, and print out the result.
 When our function is called, we pass 2 and 4 as arguments.

 ```lua
 function AddNumbers(number1, number2) -- parameters